.nfo: Software

 The home theater software Kodi uses NFO files for its library.
 Plex Media Server uses NFO files for match movie library.
 Filebot app fetch artwork and create NFO files for TV shows or movies.
 NFO files are also used by media managers ViMediaManager, tinyMediaManager, Ember Media Manager, CouchPotato - a usenet and torrents client, MediaElch, TV show organiser Media Companion, digital media library manager Media Center Master.
 An NFO plug-in is also available for Opus, an open access repositories software.

 NFO files are plain text files.
 The simplest method to view is using a text editor and selecting a monospace font and set "US Latin" or "extended ASCII".
 On Windows 95 using Microsoft Notepad the Terminal font set to 11pt usually produced a good rendering of ascii art on common CRTs of the time and could be set as the default viewer NFO files.
 However, web browsers use an incompatible alternative encoding scheme resulting in incorrect rendering of NFO files.
 Also, many modern text editors often use proportional fonts whereas the ASCII art included in both old and new NFO files is heavily dependent on the file being viewed with a fixed-width font.
-For this reason dedicated NFO viewers are available which are text editors with appropriate fonts (Terminus) and encoding settings, automatic window size and clickable hyperlinks.
+For this reason dedicated NFO viewers are available which are text editors with appropriate fonts (such as Terminus) and encoding settings, automatic window size and clickable hyperlinks.
 Additionally, online NFO viewers are also available to browse public NFO databases.